Germans face higher bills as tax aids natural gas importers - NewsBreak

 Germans face higher bills as tax aids natural gas importers

-BERLIN (AP) — Germans are facing a new tax on natural gas use that could cost the average household several hundred euros a year and is aimed at rescuing importers slammed by Russian cutbacks tied to the war in Ukraine.
+Germans are facing a new tax on natural gas use that could cost the average household several hundred euros a year and is aimed at rescuing importers slammed by Russian cutbacks tied to the war in Ukraine .

 An association of gas pipeline operators on Monday set the level at 2.4 euro cents per kilowatt hour under legislation passed by the German parliament, which had an expected range of 1 to 5 cents.
 The tax on gas that is used to heat homes in winter and generate electricity is set to take effect in October and run through the beginning of April.
 It will not show up in utility bills until November or December.